 - 1. Student must notify the course faculty of the intent to withdraw and the reason for withdrawal. - 2.
 The Schedule Change Form must be signed by faculty. - 3.
-Student must meet with the Program Chair to present documentation signed and dated by a health care provider who must be licensed in the USA. - 4.
-Student must present medical clearance without restrictions before student can be readmitted to the EMT Program. - 5.
-Student may petition to the EMT Program Chair for extension after the first year if extenuating circumstance(s) arise. - 6.
-Student must comply and submit proof of current clinical requirements (immunizations, insurance, CPR, etc) - 7.
-If student has been out of the program for more than 1 year, student will have to follow the guideline as a new student.
+Student must meet with the Department Chair to present documentation signed and dated by a health care provider who must be licensed in the USA. - 4.
+Student must present medical clearance without restrictions before student can be readmitted to the EMS Program.

+- 5. Student may petition to the EMS Department Chair for extension after the first year if extenuating circumstance(s) arise. - 6.
+Student must comply and submit proof of current clinical requirements (immunizations, CPR, etc) - 7.
+If student has been out of the program for more than 1 year, student will have to follow the guideline as a new student and restart the program.
 Unsatisfactory results in either will result in denial of approved readmission